Daribon/FileIdMapper/README.md

 }
 ```
 Change inputDir, outputDir and mapName to match your own location and what map you are trying to convert.

+Open the adt you want to change Noggit (red) then just click "save changed tiles".
+Place the saved .adt files from noggit into MapUpconverter input folder.
-Then run MapUpconverter, place the output `.adt` files into the same folder as FileIdMapper binary and run FileIdMapper to generate the matching `custom_files.txt`.
+Then run MapUpconverter, go into the output folder and copy the world folder into the same folder as FileIdMapper binary and run FileIdMapper to generate the matching `custom_files.txt`.

 See below how to setup FileIdMapper.